-In fact, the first few days and weeks are like a step into the unknown and it's easy to feel as if you're doing everything wrong.
+In fact, the first 24 hours followed by those first few days and weeks are like a step into the unknown, and it's easy to feel as if you're doing everything wrong.

 Try not to worry, though, everyone feels like this and there's lots of advice and support available to help you adjust.

 Over the first six to eight weeks of your baby's life you will be offered some different screening tests to make sure they are developing healthily.